ETH-NEXUS/civicutils/README.md

 ```

-### Annotation of consensus drug response predictions
+### Annotation of consensus therapy response predictions

-Function `process_drug_support()` will decide on a consensus drug support for each available tier match and every associated disease specificity category.
+Function `process_therapy_support()` will decide on a consensus therapy support for each available tier match and every associated disease specificity category.
 Note this function can only be applied if the provided `var_map` has been previously annotated with cancer type specificity information.
-After the annotation of consensus predictions, the returned `match_map` will contain additional entries per tier: `matches`, containing the variant hits found in CIViC (if any), and `drug_support`, listing one string for each consensus drug response annotated using format `DRUG:CT:CIVIC_PREDICTION`.
+After the annotation of consensus predictions, the returned `match_map` will contain additional entries per tier: `matches`, containing the variant hits found in CIViC (if any), and `therapy_support`, listing one string for each consensus therapy response annotated using format `therapy:CT:CIVIC_PREDICTION`.
 ```
 from read_and_write import get_dict_support
-from match import process_drug_support
+from match import process_therapy_support

 # Get custom dictionary of support from data.yml (default already provided by the package)
-# This defines how each combination of evidence direction + clinical significance in CIViC is classified in terms of drug support (e.g. sensitivity, resistance, unknown, etc.)
+# This defines how each combination of evidence direction + clinical significance in CIViC is classified in terms of therapy support (e.g. sensitivity, resistance, unknown, etc.)
 support_dict = get_dict_support()

-# Process consensus drug response for the matched variants based on CIViC evidence annotated for disease specificity
+# Process consensus therapy response for the matched variants based on CIViC evidence annotated for disease specificity
-annot_match = process_drug_support(match_map, annot_map, support_dict)
+annot_match = process_therapy_support(match_map, annot_map, support_dict)
 ```

-Structure of `match_map` after being annotated for consensus drug response predictions (i.e. `drug_support`):
+Structure of `match_map` after being annotated for consensus therapy response predictions (i.e. `therapy_support`):
 ```
 match_map
 └── <gene_id>
     └── <input_variant>
         └── <tier>
-            ├── 'matched'                       # new layer included to distinguish variant matches from drug information │   └── [var_id1, ...]
+            ├── 'matched'                       # new layer included to distinguish variant matches from therapy information │   └── [var_id1, ...]
-            └── 'drug_support'                  # new layer included with consensus drug response predictions └── [response_prediction1, ...] # DRUG:CT:CIVIC_PREDICTION
+            └── 'therapy_support'                  # new layer included with consensus therapy response predictions └── [response_prediction1, ...] # therapy:CT:CIVIC_PREDICTION
 ```

-Conversion of CIViC evidence items (i.e. combination of terms used for evidence direction and clinical significance) into an specific drug response prediction that can be tailored by the user, can be done through a custom dictionary `drug_support` within the config file `data.yml`.
+Conversion of CIViC evidence items (i.e. combination of terms used for evidence direction and clinical significance) into an specific therapy response prediction that can be tailored by the user, can be done through a custom dictionary `therapy_support` within the config file `data.yml`.

-Structure and default values of `drug_support` entry provided by CIViCutils in `data.yml`:
+Structure and default values of `therapy_support` entry provided by CIViCutils in `data.yml`:
 ```
-drug_support:
+therapy_support:
     SUPPORTS:
-        SENSITIVITY/RESPONSE: POSITIVE
+        SENSITIVITYRESPONSE: POSITIVE
         RESISTANCE: NEGATIVE
         REDUCED SENSITIVITY: NEGATIVE
         ADVERSE RESPONSE: NEGATIVE
-    DOES NOT SUPPORT:
+    DOES_NOT_SUPPORT:
         RESISTANCE: UNKNOWN_DNS
-        SENSITIVITY/RESPONSE: UNKNOWN_DNS
+        SENSITIVITYRESPONSE: UNKNOWN_DNS
         REDUCED SENSITIVITY: UNKNOWN_DNS
         ADVERSE RESPONSE: UNKNOWN_DNS
 ```